The debate about whether margarine or butter is more healthful is ongoing. Both products seem to have advantages and disadvantages for health.

 Margarine is a substitute for butter.
 Manufacturers make margarine from plant-based oils, such as canola oil, palm fruit oil, and soybean oil.

 Although butter and margarine have different components, both can contain large amounts of different fats.
-Not all fats are damaging to health, however, and saturated fats may not be as harmful as researchers once thought, according to one 2018 article.
-This remains controversial.
+Not all fats are damaging to health, however, and saturated fats may not be as harmful as researchers once thought, according to

 That said, consuming excess fat can increase body weight and raise the risk of obesity.
 Obesity is a risk factor for heart disease.
-Heart disease is the most common cause of death worldwide.
-Making the best dietary choices is one way to preserve the health of the heart and blood vessels.
+Heart disease is the

 In this article, we discuss the pros and cons of margarine and butter.
 We also cover which is better for the heart.